Kilmarnock: New Laigh Kirk

 Free Concerts ( with opportunity to donate to charity)

-Friday 4 October 2019 at 7.30 pm - Music at the Movies - with Newmilns and Galston Brass Band and featuring soloist Lynne Kenmuir
+Friday 28 October at 7.30 pm (doors open 7 pm - Music For The Silver Screen with the Newmilns and Galston Band conducted by Alan Friel and featuring Stephen and David McIlwraith

-No booking just come along - for more information see New Laigh Kirk website.
+No booking just come along - for more information see New Laigh Kirk facebook.